mechalord7/mechalord7.github.io/_posts/2022-12-24-rambler-talez.md

 ---
 author: C A ArunVenkat
-excerpt: "Welcome to my blog!
-Now hear me ramble."
+excerpt: "What are dreams? and what are they to us?"
 #excerpt: "Welcome"
 header:
   overlay_image: /assets/images/first-post/first-postpic.jpeg